Illicit drug laboratories

 - employing an occupational hygienist or environmental scientist to manage the cleaning process

-If the contamination is not extensive, homeowners may undertake to do the cleaning work themselves.
-If homeowners wish to clean affected properties themselves, the US Environmental Protection Agency Voluntary Guidelines for Methamphetamine Laboratory Cleanup (PDF) provide comprehensive information about suitable and effective clean up processes.
-Although the US EPA guidelines does not recommend using bleach, recent research indicates that washing the surfaces 3 times is effective in removing chemical contaminants:
+While it is recommended that professional cleaning is undertaken, if the contamination is not extensive, homeowners may undertake to do the cleaning work themselves.
+Recent research indicates that washing the surfaces 3 times is effective in removing chemical contaminants:

 - the first wash with detergent,